csc2018/march-hols/assignments/03-permutations/readme.md

 **Prerequisites**:
 - Python Syntax
+- Strings
-- String Manipulation
+- Loops
 - Uploading to GitHub

-# Task
+# Task 1

-1. Generate all permutations of the characters in a string.
+1. Generate all permutations of a string.
 2. Take all characters as lowercase.
 3. No repeated strings allowed.
 4. Print the output in console.

-See the following examples in console.
+See the following examples.

 **Generating permutations**:
 ```